 Today we understand that possession of the tools of social domination does not justify their use for that purpose.
 Nor does it imply the moral superiority of those who possess them, or that their possession is always for the better.

 In the late 19th century society began realigning the Great Chain of Being to Darwin’s theory of evolution.
 Just as life evolved, so too did societies.
 This was regarded as part of the natural law, a view that became known as social Darwinism.
 Humanity had progressed triumphantly from Stone Age to Bronze Age and Iron Age, advancing inexorably into the Industrial Revolution according to the laws of social evolution.
-Different kinds of social organization were simply progressive phases passing sequentially from savagery and barbarism towards civilization.
-Insofar as the idea of civilization entailed cities (civis – city-dweller, citizen) a hunter-gatherer could never be considered civilized.
+Different kinds of social organization were simply progressive phases that passed sequentially from savagery, to barbarism, to civilization.
+Insofar as the idea of civilization entailed cities (civis – city-dweller, citizen) a hunter-gatherer could never be considered civilized, but always a savage.

-Over time this view lost favour as its underlying moral, racial and ethnic arrogance became more apparent.
-It was also becoming apparent that the nomadic lifestyle had its advantages while urban living brought its own unique set of problems.
-Indeed, Darwin‘s theory of evolution indicated that a successful organism was one that was well-adapted to its environment.
-In the light of this principle how are we to view Europeans and Aboriginals, both then and now?
-Perhaps the nomadic lifestyle was longer-lasting and more resilient than European urban societies?
+Over time this view lost favour as its underlying moral, racial and ethnic arrogance became more apparent and its simplistic assumption of linear progress was challenged.
+It was also becoming evident that the nomadic lifestyle had its advantages, while urban living brought its own unique set of problems.

 The simple societies of Natura were powered by human muscle fed a diet of wild plants and hunted animals.